elastisys/compliantkubernetes/docs/operator-manual/provider-audit.md

 ## Environment Management

 1. What environmental policies and certifications do you have?
-1. What energy sources are your datacenters using?
+1. What energy sources are your data-centers using?
 1. How do you work to become more energy efficient?
 1. How do you recycle used/old equipment?
 1. Do you do any form of environmental compensation activities?